eArmada8/ed8pkg2gltf/README.md

 **Experimental glTF extractor**

 extract_from_gltf.py is available for rapid conversion of existing assets in glTF form.
-(For FBX, I recommend using [Noesis](https://richwhitehouse.com/index.php?content=inc_projects.php&showproject=91) to get your assets into glTF, or you can try exporting glTF from Blender if all you need are the meshes.)
 It will take the meshes out of the the gltf in .fmt/.ib/.vb/.vgmap format, and create a skeleton metadata.json.
 Please note that quite a lot of information is lost in this process, although it seems to me that the Cold Steel games do not use any of the information that is lost (e.g. binormals).

-Note that if you export the glTF from Blender, the meshes produced by extract_from_gltf.py are useable but the skeleton will be inaccurate.
-(Blender does not export TANGENT by default; check "Tangent" (Data->Mesh->Tangent in the export window) while exporting to preserve the original tangents otherwise extract_from_gltf.py will auto-calculate tangents using the first UV map and the normals.
-Exporting from Blender should be acceptable if you can use the original skeleton extracted by ed8pkg2gltf.py.
-If you are using the meshes from noesis FBX, be sure to set the base node scale back to 1.00 (defaults to 0.01 for some reason).
+Note that when you import the glTF in Blender using the default settings with Bone Dir set to "Temperance (average)", the meshes produced by extract_from_gltf.py are useable but the skeleton will be inaccurate.
+If you will need to modify the skeleton, then set Bone Dir to "Blender (best for re-importing)" at the time of import.
+Also, note that Blender does not export TANGENT by default; check "Tangent" (Data->Mesh->Tangent in the export window) while exporting to preserve the original tangents otherwise extract_from_gltf.py will auto-calculate tangents using the first UV map and the normals.
+Using the "Temperance (average)" Bone Dir setting when importing into Blender should be acceptable if you can use the original skeleton extracted by ed8pkg2gltf.py; this will make weight painting easier.

-To export the skeleton itself, you will need to export from Blender in FBX format, with leaf bones turned OFF (Armature->Add Leaf Bones should be *unchecked* in the export window).
-Then use Noesis to convert the FBX to glTF.
-The metadata.json file will need to be updated, only the 'heirarchy' section is immediately useable.
-(To get an accurate skeleton into Blender in the first place, again use Noesis to convert the glTF from ed8pkg2gltf.py into FBX.
-When importing into Blender, Armature->Ignore Leaf Bones, Force Connect Children and Automatic Bone Orientation must all be *unchecked*.)
-Do not use the meshes from noesis FBX->glTF, as of the current version of noesis there is a bug that results in secondary UV map corruption.

 Guide to fixing the metadata.json file after using the glTF extractor:
 - ```name``` should be the internal name of the model, and should match the .inf filename.